|Using Web Mail|

 |For POP3/IMAP and POP3-SSL/IMAP-SSL accounts the login info should be in this format:|

-POP3/IMAP server (incoming): mail.yourdomain.com You may use alexander.swishmail.com as well
+POP3/IMAP server (incoming): mail.yourdomain.com You may use babylon.swishmail.com as well

 SMTP Server (outgoing): Your ISP's SMTP server.
 Provided by your ISP or your Network Administrator.

-If you wish to use mail.yourdomain.com or alexander.swishmail.com as your SMTP Server, please use username/password SMTP authentication.
+If you wish to use mail.yourdomain.com or babylon.swishmail.com as your SMTP Server, please use username/password SMTP authentication.

 Note: Some large ISP's, like AOL, MSN, MindSpring, and Earthlink, block access to outside SMTP servers.
 If you are a user of one of those ISP's, you will need to use your ISP's SMTP server, which should allow you to send email as FROM firstname.lastname@example.org.
 You may also use our Web Mail system to send email.
 Or try to use port 2525 using your outgoing mail server (SMTP) ex. mail.yourdomain.com port 2525 instead of the default port 25.